dprakash2101/criticwave-action/README.md

 | `gemini-api-key` | Your Gemini API key                     | Yes      | —                   |
 | `pr-style-guide` | Style guide prompt for review           | Yes      | —                   |
 | `model`          | Gemini model to use for review API      | No       | `gemini-2.0-flash`  |

 ---

+### ⚠️ Important Security Notice

+- **Store your GitHub token and Gemini API key as secrets in your repository settings!**
+- Never hardcode tokens or API keys in your workflow or code.
+- Use GitHub Secrets such as `GITHUB_TOKEN` and `GEMINI_API_KEY` to keep your credentials secure.

+---